Nicceboy/computerarchitecture/README.md

   "NotificationContent": {
     "ModuleName": "Twitter",
     "ModuleTarget": "Paukku",
-    "Keyword": "Hevonen"
+    "Trackable": "Hevonen"
   }
 }
 ```

-ResponseType can be 1, 2 and 3
+ResponseType can be 1, 2, 3 and 4
- 1. Added words to watch list
- 2. Removed words from watch list
+ 1. Change succeed
- 3. Giving detailed list of words in watch list
+ 2. Giving detailed list of words in watch list
+ 3. Trackable found
+ 4. Error

 ### How do I get set up? ###

 1. Clone the project from bitbucket.